 Awarding prizes at your car show gives folks incentive to enter their cars.
 I prefer trophies because they look prestigious and aren’t very expensive to have made.
 In fact, you may find that trophy shops are willing to trade their trophy-making services for free publicity.

-Make a list of categories to evaluate participating cars and recruit a few qualified folks do the judging.
+Make a list of categories to evaluate participating cars and recruit a few qualified folks to do the judging.
 Awarding one trophy per category is plenty.
 What I like to do is display the trophies for everyone to see on the day of the show and create a little award ceremony at the end to hand them out.
 I usually ask the radio station to help me out with this.

 10. Market your auto upholstery shop